Azure/AppConfiguration/releaseNotes/AzureDevOpsPushPipelineExtension.md

 ![sample](pictures/AzureDevOpsPushExtensionVersionSample.PNG)

 ### v7.0.0 - July, 3, 2024
 - Updated the task to support Node.js 20.
-It previously required Node 16 and now requires Node.js 16 or Node.js 20.
+It now requires either Node.js 16 or Node.js 20, whereas previously it required Node.js 16.

 ### v6.4.0 - November, 20 2023
 * Added support for a feature that allows users to add a prefix to the key name of feature flags.
 This will provide more flexibility and better organization of feature flags. [#810](https://github.com/Azure/AppConfiguration/issues/810).